Mewsletter 4 - 20/5 Rule

 Now some of these have sub goals, like grow MEW Clothing is pretty vague, but I am learning to feel when I’m taking too much on and understanding how that’s detrimental.
 It also showed me it’s okay to put projects on the shelf.

 I’m also finding that by forcing myself to avoid certain goals I am more motivated to achieve the ones on my priority list so I can knock them off and replace them.
-Not going to lie, I would love to stomp a runway again because god knows it makes me feel alive.
+Not going to lie, it is hard saying goodbye to some goals or at least putting them on a shelf.
+I would love to stomp a runway again because god knows it makes me feel alive.